You missed a MARVIN certification, now what?

-To actually get this ball rolling you will need to clear out the better part of a week to get a live person on the phone to hear your issue.
+To actually get this ball rolling to make up for your missed MARVIN certification you will need to clear out the better part of a week to get a live person on the phone to hear your issue.
 It will take a while to get through on the phone, typically you will get a busy signal or line off the hook tone because of the demand.
-So brew a cup of coffee, or drink some Red Bull, because you’ll be trying to get through all day; and when you do you’ll be on hold another 20-30 minutes.
+So brew a cup of coffee, or drink some Red Bull, because you’ll be trying to get through all day; and when you do you’ll be on hold another 20-30 minutes or more.

 When you get through to a live person you will need to explain your situation, be honest, it’s quite literally the law in this case.